spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 ## 4 Information Model

-The battery pass conists of a static `DigitalBatteryPassport` credential and a list of `PerformanceAndDurability` credentials which refer to the `DigitalBatteryPassport` credential.
+The battery pass consists of a static `DigitalBatteryPassport` credential and a list of `PerformanceAndDurability` credentials which refer to the `DigitalBatteryPassport` credential.
 The `PerformanceAndDurability` credentials contain the dynamic lifetime data of the battery.
 The reference is established by the property `digitalBatteryPassportId` of the `PerformanceAndDurability` credential which refers to the `id` of the `DigitalBatteryPassport` credential.

 ```mermaid